PLP-MERN-Stack-Development/mern-final-project-Ab494/README.md

 A comprehensive MERN stack platform designed to empower women through education, mentorship, and community building.
 This platform provides resources, organizes events, facilitates mentorship connections, and tracks progress toward career advancement.

+> **⚠️ Important Note:** This project was built with teammates for the final project and was brought up to week 8 assignment standards to match week requirements.
+Therefore, other teammates might submit the same project.

 ## 🌟 Features

 ### Core Functionality